mssm-labmmol/profiler/README.md

 * `gromos_top_to_stp`, to convert from GROMOS .top files;

 These programs, each in a separate directory, can be found in the directory `utils`.
-For usage instructions, consult their README files.
+For usage instructions, please consult their README files.